masc-ucsc/livehd/docs/projects_small.md

   from text to binary

+## [medium] Pyrope v3 upass code gen

+The inou/codegen directory has a Pyrope v2 code generator.
+It traverses over the LNAST and creates a Pyrope.

+The idea is to create a upass/prpgen that it is mostly based on codegen but without the verilog/C++ output.
+The reason for not patching codegen is that it should be kept until the Pyrope v3 is fully working.
+At which time, we can fully deprecase Pyrope v2.

+There are a few differences with inou/codegen:

+* No C++ and Verilog code gen in upass/prpgen

+* New syntax like attributes and other syntax like types.
+The new Pyrope v3 is in inou/prp, inou/pyrope has Pyrope v2.

+* Use the upass API not a separate pass API.
+The upass stands for micro-pass and it allows to combine multiple passes as the tree iterates.

 ## [medium] Large HIF files

 Not much testing on large HIF files that require multiple IDs (0.??, 1.??).
 It